Teradata/developer-resources/docs/glossary.md

 <a id="glo-systemd"></a>
 ### systemd

 Linux foundational software for system and service management.
-When you deploy the AI Unlimited or JupyterLab CloudFormation template on AWS, it runs in a container controlled by systemd.
+When you deploy the AI Unlimited or JupyterLab CloudFormation template on AWS, it runs on a server instance in a container controlled by systemd.

 ### term